quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 Operators should consider end user rights and preferences.
 Active user participation (as indicated by {{!RFC6973}}) on a per-qlog basis is challenging but aligning qlog capture, storage, and removal with existing user preference and privacy controls is crucial.
-Operators should consider agressive approaches to deletion or aggregation.
+Operators should consider aggressive approaches to deletion or aggregation.

 The most sensitive data in qlog is typically contained in RawInfo type fields